This post may contain affiliate sales links. Please read my disclosure policy.

-This Bourbon Peach Streusel Cheesecake is one of my very favorite recipes from my cookbook and I’m so excited to share it with you today!
-The combination of peaches, bourbon, brown sugar and cinnamon is ridiculously yummy!
+This Bourbon Peach Streusel Cheesecake is one of my very favorite cheesecake recipes from my cookbook, Simply Beautiful Homemade Cakes, and I’m so excited to share it with you!
+The combination of peaches, bourbon, brown sugar and cinnamon is insanely delicious!

-Gosh it feels like forever that my cookbook has been out, but it’s really only been a little more than 6 months.
+Gosh it feels like forever that my cookbook, Simply Beautiful Homemade Cakes, has been out, but it’s really only been a little more than 6 months.
 I’ve loved hearing feedback from people who’ve gotten the book and are enjoying it.
 The book was a major labor of love and hearing that makes it all worth it. 🙂

 All the recipes in the cookbook are new ones that you won’t find on the blog, with the exception of a couple I shared just after the book came out.
 Have you seen the Cinnamon Roll Layer Cake and Guinness Chocolate Mousse Cake?
 There are so many fun-flavored cakes in the cookbook (and tutorials) – these are just the tip of the iceberg!
 And now that peaches are in season, I’m excited to share this recipe with you.

 This particular recipe is one that I played around with a good bit while I was testing things.
 I wanted to have just the right amount of peaches, cinnamon and bourbon.
 I also messed around with where to put the peaches and streusel.
 Inside?
 On top?
 Both?
 Ultimately I went with both and I love having the flavors all mixed throughout.
 Plus, the weight of all the peaches on top is not ideal.